- Modes of strike-off Company under companies act 2013

 Strike off Company under companies act 2013 section 248(1)

-- The company has to conduct a board meeting declaring the issue of strike off company under companies act and issue a notice of the EGM as well.
+- The company has to conduct a board meeting declaring the issue of the strike-off company under the company’snies act and issue a notice of the EGM as well.

 - Now, there needs to be consent from the shareholders declaring such action valid.